Mbappé rewards Madrid's long journey with hat trick in 5-0 win at Kairat Almaty in Champions League

 Tottenham already went inside the Arctic Circle to face Bodø/Glimt — winning in the Europa League semifinals in May — and returns for the Norwegian champion's first home game in the main stage of the Champions League.

-In other games, Liverpool visits Galatasaray, Marseille hosts Ajax, and Club Brugge visits Atalanta in Italy, where Inter Milan hosts Slavia Prague.
+In other games, Liverpool visits Galatasaray, Marseille hosts Ajax, and Inter Milan hosts Slavia Prague.

 AP soccer: https://apnews.com/hub/soccer